-Article (15) Creating new jobs for Jordanian workers and duration of this agreement
+Article (15) Creating new jobs for Jordanian Workers and Duration of this Agreement

 - a.
-Employers in the sector included in this agreement are required to create new jobs for Jordanian workers and train them, while encouraging Jordanians with diplomas and university degrees to join the sector in order to reduce unemployment by: - Collaborating with government entities, charities, and civil society organisations through career days, job fairs or any other methods, to attract and recruit Jordanian workers in governorates and villages, offering them job opportunities at industrial zones. - Collaborating with the Ministry on employment of Jordanians by studying the possibility of opening satellite garment factories in underprivileged areas, and pockets of rural poverty and unemployment. - b.
-Training and increasing employment of Jordanians may not lead to terminating employment of migrant workers.
+Employers in the sector included in this agreement are required to create new jobs for Jordanian workers and train them while encouraging Jordanians with diplomas and university degrees to join the sector in order to reduce unemployment by: - Collaborating with government entities, charities, and civil society organisations through career days, job fairs or any other methods, to attract and recruit Jordanian workers in governorates and villages, offering them job opportunities in industrial zones. - Collaborating with the Ministry on employment of Jordanians by studying the possibility of opening satellite garment factories in underprivileged areas, and pockets of rural poverty and unemployment. - b.
+Training and increasing employment of Jordanians may not lead to terminating the employment of migrant workers.